Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 <img src="03-heatmap_annotations_files/figure-epub3/unnamed-chunk-107-1.png" style="display: block; margin: auto;" />

+`anno_boxplot()` only draws one boxplot for one single row.
+Section
+\@ref(add-multiple-boxplots-for-single-row) demonstrates how to define a annotation function which draws multiple boxplots for a single row.

 ## Histogram annotation {#histogram-annotation}

 Annotations as histograms are more suitable to put as row annotations.
 The setting